Seema Verma: Centers for Medicare and Medicaid Services

+Healthcare policy and the ACA

+In November 2017, Verma outlined her plan for Medicaid.
+It included updates to the waiver process, encouraging work requirements for beneficiaries, and the creation of quality scorecards.
 One of her first actions was to send a letter to the nation's governors, urging them to impose insurance premiums for Medicaid, charge Medicaid recipients for emergency room visits, and encourage recipients to obtain employment or job training as a requirement for Medicaid coverage.
 Verma stated in the letter that she was concerned about the Affordable Care Act's expansion of Medicaid to non-disabled, working-age adults without dependent children, suggesting it may divert resources from more vulnerable populations.
 She was supportive of President Trump signing into law legislation that permitted states to withhold federal funds from facilities that provide abortions.

-Verma was a vocal critic of the Affordable Care Act (ACA), and referred to it as a "failure" during a national conference in 2019.
-Throughout her tenure at CMS, she led President Trump's charge to repeal and replace Obamacare.
+Verma was a vocal critic of the Affordable Care Act (ACA), and referred to it as a "failed government program" during a national conference in 2019, while arguing for a more "consistent model" across payers.
 She advocated for a state-led, decentralized approach to the ACA, and supported states implementing work requirements for able-bodied Medicaid recipients.
 In 2018, Verma oversaw a $26 million cut to the Affordable Care Act Navigator Program, a government initiative that assists consumers in enrolling in health insurance through the health insurance marketplace.
-Some critics noted that these cuts made it more challenging for individuals to enroll during the open enrollment period.
 On July 25, 2018, Verma gave a speech in San Francisco in which she criticized proposals for "Medicare for all".
 She stated that single-payer health care would destroy Medicare, which provides insurance for elderly people, and lead to "Medicare for None."
+Rather than a nationalized, single-payer system, Verma supported market-based Medicare policies, such as a change that would allow enrollees in Medicare's managed care plans to "fire" their insurers if they didn't like their plan.

+Agency dynamics

 During her tenure, Verma had a contentious relationship with Alex Azar, the HHS Secretary.
-The two reportedly clashed over which policies would replace Obamacare and who would get credit for those initiatives.
-Verma accused Azar of sex discrimination; an inquiry by a former Trump HHS official, Heather Flick, concluded that Azar had not discriminated.
-Flick's inquiry reportedly said Verma had discussed with a lawyer a possible hostile work environment claim against then-HHS Secretary Tom Price; Verma denied she had done this.
+The two reportedly clashed over which policies would replace Obamacare after Azar denied Verma's proposal before it ever reached the president's desk.
+In 2019, the Department of Health and Human Services brought in outside counsel to investigate allegations of sex discrimination, but found “no evidence”.

-The clashes extended to co-workers at CMS.
-Verma quickly assigned her next Chief of Staff to Baltimore, "shutting him out" of her inner circle in Washington.
-Verma ultimately cycled through 5 Chiefs of Staff and 5 Medicaid directors during her term.
-Modern Healthcare reported that Verma's subordinate and former Medicaid director abruptly quit the agency after a disagreement "erupted" between them.
-Afterwards, the reporter of the Modern Healthcare article stated that he was threatened with a ban from press calls.
-The president of the Association of Health Care Journalists condemned this action as "bullying" and commented that "Verma seems to think she can bury inconvenient facts by threatening reporters with blacklisting."
+Verma re-assigned her next Chief of Staff to Baltimore.
+Afterwards, the reporter of the Modern Healthcare article stated that he was told during a CMS press call that he wasn’t allowed to take part in it.
+The president of the Association of Health Care Journalists condemned this action.
+An agency spokesman stated: “No reporters have been banned by CMS.”